zenarcha/extraction-OS-capability/README.md

 - Understand how the extracted data will be used downstream.
 - Identify any ambiguities or missing requirements.
 - Ask clarifying questions before implementing.

-Do not guess missing requirements.
+- Do not guess missing requirements.

-## Clarify Project Decisions
+### Clarify Project Decisions

-Before implementing, identify any project-level decisions that affect the architecture but are not specified in the requirements or engineering rules.
+Before implementing, identify any project-level decisions that affect the architecture but are not specified in:

+- The task requirements
+- This guide
+- The documented engineering rules

 Examples include: